-- A. Prior to the connection of a new electrical service. - B. Where meter pole disconnects that have been relocated from another location. - C. If an existing main breaker, meter base or service panel is replaced. - D. If a mobile home or camper is moved to a lot that has existing service. - E. If a property has been affected by a fire or by a flood where the electrical panel has been reached by high water. - F. If the service has been disconnected for more than 24 months. - G. If a member has been involved in diversion of power. - H. If a member installs a double pole, double throw switch to serve a generator.
+- A. Prior to the connection of a new electrical service. - B. Where meter pole disconnects that have been relocated from another location. - C. If an existing main breaker, meter base, entrance cable, or service panel is replaced or relocated. - D. If a property has been affected by a fire or by a flood where the electrical panel has been reached by high water. - E. If the service has been disconnected for more than 12 months. - F. If a member has been involved in diversion of power. - G. If a member installs a double pole, double throw switch to serve a generator.
 Socket mounted switches for generators do not require the inspection.